KnapsackPro/knapsack_pro-ruby/README.md

 There are a few ways to reproduce tests executed on CI node in your development environment.

 * At the end of `knapsack_pro:queue:rspec` results you will find example of command that you can copy and paste to your development machine.
 It will run all tests executed on the CI node in a single run.
+I recommend this approach.

 * For each intermediate request to Knapsack Pro API queue you will also find example of command to run a subset of tests fetched from API.
 This might be helpful when you use `--order random` for rspec and you would like to reproduce the tests with the same seed.